alisnwu/cifkit/docs/index.md

 ## Statement of need

-`cifkit` distinguishes itself from existing libraries creating and manipulating .cif files by offering higher-level functions and variables that enable users to perform complex tasks efficiently with a few lines of code. `cifkit` not only facilitates the visualization of coordination geometry from each site but also extracts physics-based features like volume and packing efficiency, crucial for structural analysis in ML tasks.
+`cifkit` uses .cif files by offering higher-level functions and variables that enable users to perform complex tasks efficiently with a few lines of code. `cifkit` facilitates the visualization of coordination geometry from each site but also extracts physics-based features like volume and packing efficiency, crucial for structural analysis in ML tasks.
 Additionally, it extracts atomic mixing information at the bond pair level—tasks